-- the governing body members, the Executive management team
+- the governing body members, the School Council

-- staff directly engaged or employed by the Executive management team
+- staff directly engaged or employed by the School Council

 - contracted staff ie. contracted service provider whether or not a body corporate or any other person is an intermediary) engaged to perform child-related work

 - volunteers

 - parents

 - students; and

 - the wider community.